Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Show-1

 \subsection{Pixel-based Keyframe Generation Model}

-Given a text input, we initially produce a sequence of keyframes using a pixel-based Video UNet at a very low spatial and temporal resolution.
+Given a text input, we initially produce a sequence of keyframes using a pixel-based Video UNet at a very low spatial and temporal resolution (Fig.~\ref{fig:architecture}, Stage a.
 This approach results in improved text-to-video alignment.
-The reason for this enhancement is that we do not require the keyframe modules to prioritize appearance clarity or temporal consistency.
-As a result, the keyframe modules pays more attention to the text guidance.
+The reason for this enhancement is that we do not require the keyframe modules to prioritize appearance clarity or temporal consistency given that the resolution of video is very low.
+As a result, the keyframe modules pay more attention to the text guidance.
 The training objective for the keyframe modules is following Eq.~\ref{objective}.

-\textbf{Why we choose pixel diffusion over latent diffusion here?} Latent diffusion employs an encoder to transform the original input $x$ into a latent space.
+\paragraph{Why we choose pixel diffusion over latent diffusion here?} \textbf{1)}Latent diffusion employs an encoder to transform the original input $x$ into a latent space.
 This results in a reduced spatial dimension, for example, $H/8, W/8$, while concentrating the semantics and appearance into this latent domain.
 For generating keyframes, our objective is to have a smaller spatial dimension, like $64 \times 40$.
-If we opt for latent diffusion, this spatial dimension would shrink further, perhaps to around $ 8 \times 5$, which might not be sufficient to retain ample spatial semantics and appearance within the compacted latent space.
+If we opt for latent diffusion, this spatial dimension would shrink further to around $ 8 \times 5$, which is not be sufficient to retain ample spatial semantics and appearance within the compacted latent space, resulting in poor text-video alignment as shown in Tab.~\ref{ablation1}.
 On the other hand, pixel diffusion operates directly in the pixel domain, keeping the original spatial dimension intact.
 This ensures that necessary semantics and appearance information are preserved.
-For the following low resolution stages, we all utilize pixel-based VDMs for the same reason.
+For the following low resolution stages, we all utilize pixel-based VDMs for the same reason. \textbf{2)} An alternative is to lower the compression ratio of latent VDMs.
+Yet, as highlighted in ~\citep{rombach2022high}, latent diffusion's main goal is to cut down on computational and memory demands significantly.
+For instance, stable diffusion compresses a $512 \times 512$ image to a $64 \times 64$ latent size, achieving 8-fold reduction.
+However, with a minimal compression ratio, like 2-fold, the efficiency and training costs become comparable to pixel diffusion, as stated in ~\citep{rombach2022high}.
+Thus, with a low compression ratio, latent diffusion may be unnecessary, especially since it requires training an extra autoencoder, whereas pixel diffusion does not. \textbf{3)} Another approach involves using latent-based VDM to generate high-resolution keyframes.
+However, as indicated in Tab.~\ref{ablation1}, directly generating high-resolution keyframes leads to poorer text-video alignment and motion quality compared to generating low-resolution keyframes with pixel-based VDM.
+Furthermore, as the resolution increases ($512 \times 320$ vs $256 \times 160$ in Tab.~\ref{ablation1}), both text-video alignment and motion fidelity deteriorate.
+These findings suggest that at higher resolutions, the latent model may focus more on spatial appearance, potentially neglecting text-video alignment and motion fidelity.